rdf-pipeline/framework/ReadMe.txt

 5/9/11: PURL domain was approved, so I'm renaming all of the p: namespaces to use it.

-5/1/11: I did some hacking on CachingRequest to try to make it optimize local requests, because I discovered that when an HTTP request is done recursively, it seems to create new perl instance variables, so %config is reloaded and %cachedResponse is empty.
+5/1/11: I did some hacking on CachingRequest . . . and that
-That got me thinking that the RDF should assert cache filenames for a node's:
+got me thinking that the RDF should assert cache filenames for a node's:
 	output cache:      :c p:output "c/output" .
 	input caches:      :c p:cache (:a "c/cache/a") .